 At Papa John's, we believe that people are our most important ingredient, and we are dedicated stewards of our communities and the environment.
 As noted above, the Corporate Governance and Nominating Committee has been tasked with overseeing the Company's commitment to corporate values of diversity, equity and inclusion and the Company's initiatives on sustainability and environmental, social and governance matters.
-Our first full Sustainability Report was published in the second quarter of 2020 and is available on our company website.
-An interim report will be published in the second quarter of 2021.
+We published our first full Corporate Responsibility Report for fiscal year 2019, in the second quarter of 2020, and an interim Corporate Responsibility Report covering 2020 activities in the second quarter of 2021.
+We plan to publish our 2021 Corporate Responsibility Report in May 2022.
+These reports are available on the Company's website.